Q: Do you provide grants to organizations?

 A: No, the quote provided must come directly from your NMEDA dealer mobility consultant on official company letterhead and provide a detailed prospectus of the mobility product recommendations made specifically for you.
 The equipment cost must be included on this quote.
 Your name must also be listed indicating that this is a personalized quote.

 Q: Can I just call the dealer and ask them to send a quote if I have not yet met with them in person?

 A: No, you must be referred to us by your NMEDA dealer mobility consultant who has already met with you and completed a thorough needs assessment regarding the mobility equipment they are recommending.

 Q: Can I apply if I am just beginning to raise funds for the purchase of mobility products?

 A: No, this program is designed for individuals who have already secured the majority of the funds needed for the purchase of their mobility product and are seeking the remaining balance to bridge the funding gap.
 Once the majority of the funds are secured (approximately 75% of the cost of the mobility product), you may apply for a grant for the remaining 25% of the vehicle modification.

 Q: When is the application open and available online?

 A: We operate in quarterly funding cycles.
-The application may only be found on our website during an open funding cycle which take place in January, April, July and October
+The application may only be found on our website during an open funding cycle which takes place in February, May, August and November.

 The application will open at 8:00am ET on the first day of the funding cycle and close at 5:00pm ET on the last day of the funding cycle.
 We are unable to accept applications before the application is open or once it is closed.